quicwg/base-drafts/draft-ietf-quic-transport.md

 attempt.
 After the client has received and processed an Initial or Retry packet from the server, it MUST discard any subsequent Retry packets that it receives.

-Clients MUST discard Retry packets that contain an Original Destination Connection ID field that does not match the Destination Connection ID from its Initial packet.
+Clients MUST discard Retry packets whose Retry Integrity Tag cannot be validated, see the Retry Packet Integrity section of {{QUIC-TLS}}.
 This prevents an off-path attacker from injecting a Retry packet.

 The client responds to a Retry packet with an Initial packet that includes the provided Retry Token to continue connection establishment.